-We are conducting Discovery Meetings with our clients across the UK – big and small.
+We are conducting online Discovery Meetings with our clients across the UK – big and small.
 We want to help them, and the contractors working for them, plan for this important change.
 This would typically include:

 • Explaining the legislation in more detail

 • Providing our opinion based on our previous experience, especially in the public sector

 Harvey Nash Group also have a wide number of services that can support the client’s needs, ranging from Contractor Audits, to Statement of Work to Outsourcing.
 We do however believe for most organisations, relatively simple, well thought through changes will bring them in line with legislation.

 What is our experience?

 There are few organisations who know this space better than Harvey Nash does.
 We have managed tens of thousands of contractors and service providers in a highly compliant way for over three decades, working in some of the most rigorous and regulated sectors.